Vivir solo cuesta vida.

 Think about it this way: If you’re a stress eater, you can start to see that pattern.
 If walking helps to reduce your anxiety, you can put two and two together.
 By keeping a simple journal, you can help alleviate stress, lose weight, and decompress after a long day.

 #5.
-Oral Health for Your Overall Health
+Oral Health for Your Overall Wellness

 Brushing your teeth seems like a normal chore, right?
 It’s so much more.
 The World Medical Association even issued statements in their Tokyo Declaration that “life‐long oral health is a fundamental human right.”